Yorivel/Dynamic-Wardrobe/docs/priority.md

 When V moves to a new location or enters a new context, Dynamic Wardrobe picks the best outfit using a strict order.
 Higher priority always wins.

+## Quest Outfits

+When the game forces V into a quest outfit (e.g. the diving suit), Dynamic Wardrobe steps back completely — no swaps of any kind until the quest outfit is removed.

 ## Pinned Outfits

 A `!`-prefixed outfit blocks everything — no location, region, combat, or danger zone swaps.
 Only scenes that naturally change V's appearance (home entry, shower, ripper) can override it, and doing so consumes the pin.
 See [Pinned Outfits](pinned.md) for details.